Spring Is Here (album)

-Spring Is Here is a live album by saxophonist Stan Getz which was recorded at Keystone Korner in 1981 and released on the Concord Jazz label in 1992.
+Spring Is Here is a live album by saxophonist Stan Getz which was recorded at Keystone Korner in 1981 at the same time as Get's album The Dolphin, and released on the Concord Jazz label in 1992, shortly after Getz's death.

 Reception

 The Allmusic review by Scott Yanow said the album featured "Getz's tone and strong improvising skills at their best".